 There are many things about the moon that make it fascinating to everyone on earth.
 It is the closest celestial object to us and it is up there in the sky almost every night, almost watching.
-The moon’s cycles make it seem mysterious while its colors contrasting with the night sky have inspired artists troughout the history of mankind.
+The moon’s cycles make it seem mysterious while its colors contrasting with the night sky have inspired artists throughout the history of mankind.
 It’s no wonder we are so curious about visiting it.
+So, how many of us have visited the Moon?

-After Neil Armstrong, eleven more astronauts walked on the moon, here’s the complete list with dates and the name of the missions.
+After Neil Armstrong, eleven more astronauts walked on the moon, here’s the complete list of astronauts that had this honor.

 |Astronaut||Mission||Days on the Moon||Year|